VoKhuong/grid/README.md

 Because otherwise you will need your own Google Map API key to run the project and I can't really publish mine because this repository is public.

+#### Why didn't you use memoization for the grid?

+Because the performance gain would not be worth it.

 ## Authors

 - [@VoKhuong](https://github.com/VoKhuong)